JorgeGarciaIrazabal/senv/docs/env.md

-# venv command
+# env command

-The venv command manages the creation and management of one or multiple virtual environments for development or ci.
+The env command manages the creation and management of one or multiple virtual environments for development or ci.

 ## Create virtual environment